cedardb/docs/content/guides/configuration.md

 ### Timeout

-In the unlikely event of a long-running query, you may want to set a maximum time.
+In the unlikely event of a long-running query, you may want to set a query time after which the query is terminated automatically.
 This can be accomplished with our timeout setting.
 This setting specifies the timeout in milliseconds, with 0 milliseconds disabling the timeout.